Your guide to starting a cleaning business from scratch

 Having a website: Websites are a fantastic, low-maintenance tool to help you be found online.
 When we live such busy, hectic lives, Googling problems is the norm.
-So when someone is looking for a cleaner, they will often look to the internet, over looking for a newspaper or magazine.
-You don’t need anything spectacular – even a simple 1 page brochure website explaining your business and your services is enough to put you head and shoulders over other cleaning businesses.
+So when someone is looking for a cleaner, they will often look to the internet, rather than turning to a newspaper or magazine.
+You don’t need anything spectacular – even a simple 1-page brochure website explaining your business and your services is enough to put your head and shoulders over other cleaning businesses.
 If you really want to stand out, you could also implement an online booking tool with a built-in calendar, so clients can see when you are free and book you during those times.
 After all, making it easier to buy your service dramatically increases the chances that they will.

 Networking: Business referral networking groups are powerful ways to gain new business in the UK, but it is quite rare that you find a cleaning business out networking, which is exactly why you should do it.
 Networking means you are getting yourself and your brand out there, building up a reputation in the areas and getting to know all sorts of business owners and people – all of whom have cleaning requirements, or know people who do.
 Even if you’re not looking to get into commercial or industrial cleaning, you can pick up a lot of domestic cleaning jobs just by meeting new people at a networking event.